[Set in the northernmost reaches of Asgard, as described in Black Wolf: The Binding of Loki.]

 “No, I won’t just leave you, and it would make my life a lot easier if you would just come live with me.”

 Calder sighed.
 It certainly would make her life easier, and he wondered if maybe he should just give in.
-Still, he was a proud man, and as much as he would like to see his grandsons every day, he did not want to see them stare at him with pity.
-All they would see was a pathetic old man who could not even live in his own home.
+Still, he was a proud man, and as much as he would like to see his grandsons every day, he did not want to see their eyes full of pity.
+All they would see was a pathetic old man who could not even live in his own home anymore.

 “I know, Sigyn, I know,” he grumbled.
 “But it’s not like I’ll ever see Valhalla.
 I’ll be in the cold and dark until the end of days, and then … who knows.
 I’d at least ask for the dignity to die in my own house.”